Telenav/open-source-spec/osrm/doc/table_service.md

 ###### Graph Example
 Assume we have a graph with 14 nodes.
 Based on [graph partition](./osrm_partition.md), we group all nodes in different cells(partition), the connection between cells have optimum minimum cuts.
 After [customization](./osrm_customization.md), for each cell at different level, the cost matrix between inner nodes and outer nodes has been built.
-Let's say graph partition result is generated as following rules:
+Let's say graph partition result is generated as following:

 ```C++
     // node:                0  1  2  3  4  5  6  7  8  9 10 11 12 13